imagekitio/docs-keep-a-changelog/features/video-transformation/overlay.md

 ---
 description: >-
-  A comprehensive guide that covers how you can add images, text, subtitles and videos over a base video.
+  A comprehensive guide that covers how you can add images, text, subtitles, and videos over a base video.
 ---

 # Overlay

-In ImageKit, you can add images, text, subtitles and videos over a base video using [layers](#layers).
+In ImageKit, you can add images, text, subtitles, and videos over a base video using [layers](#layers).
 Skip to the relevant section to understand with a quick example:

 * [Add images over video](overlay.md#add-images-over-video)
 * [Add text over video](overlay.md#add-text-over-video)